rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 existential type Foo: Bar;
 ```

-and that existing placeholder removed.
+both as the syntax for type aliases and also for associated types, and that existing placeholder be removed.

 Furthermore, this RFC proposes a strategy by which the terminology surrounding `impl Trait` might be transitioned from existentially-type theoretic terminology to type inference terminology, reducing the cognitive complexity of the feature.